ibm-cloud-docs/pattern-vpc-security/overview.md

  - **VPCs, Access Control Lists (ACLs), Security Groups** - No options – mandatory for all VPC environments.
 Please see: [exploring firewalls](/docs/security-groups?topic=security-groups-exploring-firewalls)

  - **NexGen Firewalls** - Required when there are public connections to the Internet and {{site.data.keyword.cis_full_notm}} will not be used.
 Required when there are public connections to the Internet and where advanced firewalls features are needed, e.g., SD-WAN, file inspections, etc. Optional in private connections to on-prem, but still recommended.
-Optional when {{site.data.keyword.cis_short_notm:}} (CIS) will be used.
+Optional when {{site.data.keyword.cis_short_notm:}} will be used.
- - **{{site.data.keyword.cis_full_notm}}** - [CIS link](https://docs/cis?topic=cis-getting-started).
+ - **{{site.data.keyword.cis_full_notm}}** - [{{site.data.keyword.cis_short_notm}} setup}} link](https://docs/cis?topic=cis-getting-started).
 Required where there are other needs such as content delivery networking (CDN), e.g., edge content caching, URI controls, distributed TLS terminations, global load balancing, DDoS, etc.

 ### Best Practices
 {: #core-network-protection-best-practices}